pypa/pip/docs/html/development/architecture/anatomy.rst

   * ``data/`` *[test data for running tests -- pesudo package index in it!
 Lots of small packages that are invalid or are valid.
 Test fixtures.
 Used by functional tests]*
   * ``functional/`` *[functional tests of pip’s CLI -- end-to-end, invoke pip in subprocess & check results of execution against desired result.
 This also is what makes test suite slow]*
   * ``lib/`` *[helpers for tests]*
-  * ``scripts/`` *[will probably die in future in a refactor -- scripts for running all of the tests, but we use pytest now.
-Someone could make a PR to remove this!
-Good first issue!]*
   * ``unit/`` *[unit tests -- fast and small and nice!]*
   * ``yaml/`` *[resolver tests!
 They’re written in YAML.
 This folder just contains .yaml files -- actual code for reading/running them is in lib/yaml.py .
 This is fine!]*